f0xmulder/development/docs/docs/developer.md

 ## Running with minikube

-Run this project with minikube if you want to test changes to the helm charts locally.
+Run this project with minikube if you want to test changes to the helm charts or Dockerfiles locally.

 ### Install dependencies